Even before Hatzalah arrives, you can do a lot to lessen the severity of a burn. Read this and act fast.

 We said, “No” but he didn’t believe us and wanted to see for himself.
 In one split second, the pot of oil, still hot from frying, was all over his body.
 My first reaction was to run out the door.
 But before followed my impulses, I very calmly lifted him up, put him directly in the sink, and started pouring cool water over his entire body, while instructing the other screaming kids to stop yelling (they were freaking out from the fear) and to start grating potatoes.
 Within minutes, three graters were out (who knew I had so many!) and the kids had grated potatoes ready for me.
 I started applying it to whatever skin I saw.

 As a result of his quest for Arancini Balls, my son had some minor burns on his neck, hands, and legs and second degree burns on his upper arm and leg, but it could have been much worse.
 Yes, we called Hatzalah and took him to be checked out by a doctor but I truly believe the initial first aid is what helped him the most.
 And I can’t credit for it.
-In the past 2 years I’ve read countless articles about burns in Ami Magazine, Wellsprings, and possibly more places.
+In the past 2 years, I’ve read countless articles about burns in Ami Magazine, Wellsprings, and possibly more places.
 My subconscious took over, Hashem put those thoughts into my head; I really have no other explanation.
-How did I know that grated potatoes could help so much?
+How did I know that grated potatoes helped so much?
 Because the areas that I didn’t put the potatoes on as fast (I didn’t notice those burns until I undressed him a few minutes into the process) were the worst.
 I also watched how the red skin got lighter and smaller as I switched the potatoes.
 Since I wasn’t exactly sure what I was doing, five minutes in, I placed his body into a cool bath and when Hatzalah arrived, they checked him for shock and supervised him while he soaked in the water for a good 10 minutes.

 (This, I later learned, is recommended by Hatzalah as it helps alleviate pain but not by any natural burn specialist as water can further cook the burns!
-There is also concern for the patient to go into shock.)
+There is also a concern for the patient to go into shock.)

 After visiting the doctor, I started using the Burn Gemach’s cream on my son.
 Doctors don’t recommend this cream since it’s not yet FDA-approved, but I’ve seen amazing results with no scarring.
 Two weeks later, it was hard to tell where the burn was in most areas.